skrub-data/skrub/README.rst

 dirty-cat
 =========

-dirty-cat is a Python module for pre-processing of dirty categorical variables.
+dirty-cat is a Python module for encoding dirty categorical variables.

 Installation